What are scenarios for assessment of climate change impacts and potential responses?

 Scenarios are quantitative and narrative descriptions of plausible future conditions that provide assumptions for analyses of potential impacts and responses to climate change.
 Scenarios are ways to help understand what future conditions might be, with each scenario an example of what might happen under different assumptions.
 Scenarios are not predictions or forecasts, and no probabilities are associated with them.
 Instead, they provide a range of future conditions to bound uncertainty.
 The scenarios here include climate, sea level change, land use, and socioeconomic conditions.
 They are based on peer-reviewed, published sources including materials prepared by the Intergovernmental Panel on Climate Change (IPCC).

-While perspectives on “plausible” emissions evolve over time and newer emissions scenarios have been prepared and recently released by the research community, few studies of impacts and response options using these new scenarios have been prepared.
-Because there is substantial overlap in the range of conditions in the SRES and the new emissions scenarios, the climate scenarios presented here, and that are provided as input to the NCA, mainly use SRES-based scenarios.
+Perspectives on “plausible” emissions evolve over time and newer emissions scenarios have been prepared and recently released by the research community (newer scenarios will be used for the Fourth NCA), few studies of impacts and response options using these new scenarios have been prepared.
+Because there is substantial overlap in the range of conditions in the SRES and the new emissions scenarios, the climate scenarios presented here, and that are provided as input to the 2014 NCA, mainly use SRES-based scenarios.
 In some cases, comparison is offered between the SRES-based scenarios and those from the new emission scenarios.
 It is certainly important to note that the A2 and B1 scenarios do not encompass the full range of possible futures: emissions can change less than those scenarios imply, or they can change even more.

 Scenarios for the National Climate Assessment include information on: